Departments of Medicine, Epidemiology and Biostatistics, McGill University

 ii) unknown if respondents have better, worse or same quantitative skills as the non-respondents.

-suggests additional quantitative probability training may be helpful.
+Notwithstanding limitations, suggests additional quantitative probability training may be helpful.

 Definition